awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-listeners.md

 The action with the lowest order value is performed first\.
 Each rule must include exactly one of the following actions: `forward`, `redirect`, or `fixed-response`, and it must be the last action to be performed\.

-If the protocol version is gRPC or HTTPS, the only supported actions are `forward` actions\.
+If the protocol version is gRPC or HTTP/2, the only supported actions are `forward` actions\.

 ### Fixed\-response actions<a name="fixed-response-actions"></a>